-'Staff' includes any tutor of The Rock Project, managers, directors and agency workers or any person in paid by for the company.
+Staff includes any tutor of The Rock Project, managers, directors and agency workers or any person paid by the company.

 This policy applies to those in a staff role and who raise a safeguarding concern.

 Safeguarding Young People aged 7-18 and vulnerable adults